Grid computing: Projects and applications

 Grid computing offers a way to solve Grand Challenge problems such as protein folding, financial modeling, earthquake simulation, and climate/weather modeling, and was integral in enabling the Large Hadron Collider at CERN.
-Grids offer a way of using the information technology resources optimally inside an organization.
+Grids offer a way of using information technology resources optimally inside an organization.
 They also provide a means for offering information technology as a utility for commercial and noncommercial clients, with those clients paying only for what they use, as with electricity or water.

 As of October 2016, over 4 million machines running the open-source Berkeley Open Infrastructure for Network Computing (BOINC) platform are members of the World Community Grid.
 One of the projects using BOINC is SETI@home, which was using more than 400,000 computers to achieve 0.828 TFLOPS as of October 2016.
 As of October 2016 Folding@home, which is not part of BOINC, achieved more than 101 x86-equivalent petaflops on over 110,000 machines.

 The European Union funded projects through the framework programmes of the European Commission.
 BEinGRID (Business Experiments in Grid) was a research project funded by the European Commission as an Integrated Project under the Sixth Framework Programme (FP6) sponsorship program.
 Started on June 1, 2006, the project ran 42 months, until November 2009.
 The project was coordinated by Atos Origin.
 According to the project fact sheet, their mission is “to establish effective routes to foster the adoption of grid computing across the EU and to stimulate research into innovative business models using Grid technologies”.
 To extract best practice and common themes from the experimental implementations, two groups of consultants are analyzing a series of pilots, one technical, one business.
 The project is significant not only for its long duration but also for its budget, which at 24.8 million Euros, is the largest of any FP6 integrated project.
 Of this, 15.7 million is provided by the European Commission and the remainder by its 98 contributing partner companies.
 Since the end of the project, the results of BEinGRID have been taken up and carried forward by IT-Tude.com.